An eBay store (or ‘shop’ on eBay.co.uk) is a subscription-based service that enables a seller to have a customisable ‘storefront’ on the website.

 Features and benefits of having an eBay store

-- Vacation/holiday mode – Be sure to check out the full article on this, but vacation mode enables sellers to put their business on hold by making fixed price listings unavailable to view for a specified period of time.
+- Vacation/holiday mode – Vacation mode enables sellers to put their business on hold by making fixed price listings unavailable to view for a specified period of time.
 Vacation mode is the easiest way for eBay sellers to take a break without risking low feedback from buyers.

 - Brand establishment – A store subscription offers a custom store home page with a personalised web address.
 The custom header and logo of the store also appear in listings, which can build brand recognition and credibility (and potentially repeat customers!)

-- Organization – A small feature with big effect, having an eBay store enables sellers to bring their listings together in one place.
+- Organization – A small feature with a potentially big effect.
+Having an eBay store enables sellers to bring their listings together in one place.
 Buyers can find all listings from a seller by clicking on the store icon next to their user ID.
 Within the store, sellers can also create custom categories to present their items better to browsing buyers.

 - Search engine keyword management – Sellers who have stores can customise the keywords associated with each store page to help more buyers find their listings via search engines.